sailoog/openplotter-documentation/en/how_does_it_work.md

 # How does it work?

-OpenPlotter can collect data from different sources:
+OpenPlotter can collect/serve data from/to different devices:

-* Sensors and devices connected to GPIO port.
+* Analog and digital sensors connected to GPIO port.
-* Serial devices connected to USB port.
+* Serial and other devices connected to USB port.
-* Other devices connected to USB port
 * Any computer or portable device connected to the same network.

+## Inputs

-Most of these sources directly send data in the maritime format called NMEA 0183 or NMEA 2000.
-The problem is that NMEA 0183 can't communicate with NMEA 2000.
-So we use the free maritime communication SignalK.
-Both NMEA formats can communicate to SignalK.
+Most of these sources directly send data in the maritime formats called NMEA 0183 or NMEA 2000.
+The problem is that NMEA 0183 can not communicate with NMEA 2000 and there are non-strictly maritime data that are not defined in the NMEA schemas.

-Other devices, like SDR AIS, ADC, GPIO or some sensors, need to be processed by OpenPlotter to convert raw data to NMEA or SignalK.
+We use the free maritime communication Signal K schema to connect both NMEA formats.
+Other devices like SDR AIS, analog and digital sensors, switches.. are processed by OpenPlotter to convert raw data into Signal K too.
+Signal K has been the OpenPlotter base protocol since v0.9.x.

-All these sources are combined in data streams which can be sent to SignalK, because this is openplotter base protocol since 0.9.0:
+## Outputs

+Once we have all data stored in Signal K schema, we can convert data into both NMEA formats, process data to generate new Signal K data or set conditions to trigger defined actions.
+We can also server directly Signal K data to the connected devices.

+## Uses

-The soft- and hardware needs different data streams
+Diferent pieces of software and hardware need different data streams.

-1. the good old **NMEA 0183**

-2. the CAN-BUS network \(standard bus-system in cars\) with the special **NMEA 2000** protocol

-3. **SignalK** browser optimized protocol

-4. trigger\/action system

-NMEA 0183 is used for:
+The old good NMEA 0183 is used for:

-* most pc, tablets and mobile software at the moment as the Internal chartplotter \(OpenCPN\).
+* Most current PC, tablets and mobile software.
-* missing sentences can be converted from SignalK to NMEA 0183 with Openplotter tools.
+* The internal chartplotter, OpenCPN.
+* With OpenPlotter tools we can build obsolete, non-standar, proprietary and missing NMEA 0183 sentences from Signal K.

-NMEA 2000 is used in:
+The standard on CAN-BUS networks in vehicles, NMEA 2000, is used for:

-* most modern boats \(plotter, engine, ...\)
+* Most modern boats \(plotter, engine...\).
-* very little software.
+* Very little software.

-SignalK is used for:
+The browsers optimized protocol Signal K is used for:

-* future software as it is optized for internet browser
+* Future software.
-* Virtual Instrument Panel
+* Virtual instrument panels.
-* has a readable protocol where additions can be done
+* It has an open and readable protocol where additions can be done.
-* can receive NMEA 2000, NMEA 0183 and SignalK

-trigger\/action system for:
+The non-strictly maritime data is used for:

+* Security.
+* Alarms.
+* Energy savings.
+* Remote automation.
-* warning, information, energie saving, automation, ...
+* ...
-* can use twitter, e-mail, mqtt

-Through the chapters of this manual we will see how to do this.
+Through the chapters of this manual we will see how to deal with all this.

 ![](diagram.png)